Night Of The Living Dead Karen T-Shirt

 - One of the most famous images from Night of the Living Dead, little ghoul Karen Cooper's blank stare gazes the entire front of this Night Of The Living Dead Karen T-Shirt.

-– This Night Of The Living Dead Karen T-Shirt showcases the scene where she leaves the basement to join he brother and sisters of the undead above!
+- This Night Of The Living Dead Karen T-Shirt showcases the scene where she leaves the basement to join her brother and sisters of the undead above!

 - Every Night Of The Living Dead fanatic should own this Night Of The Living Dead Karen T-Shirt and flaunt their horror themed style

 Like the Night of The Living Dead T-Shirt design?
 You can get her as an Embroidered Karen Patch !